 Data security is a major issue of concern in the financial services industry because it is associated with huge potential financial and reputational costs.
 Cybercrime targeting financial firms is on the rise.

-The increasing frequency and cost of major data security breaches, which affect banks, investment firms, electronic payment processors, credit card networks, retail merchants and others, makes this an area whose importance is virtually impossible to underestimate these days.
+The increasing frequency and cost of major data security breaches, which affect banks, investment firms, electronic payment processors, credit card networks, retail merchants and others, make this an area whose importance is virtually impossible to underestimate.

-Data security often depends on the physical security at data centers.
-This involves ensuring that unauthorized personnel are kept out.
-Additionally, authorized personnel cannot be allowed to remove servers, laptops, flash drives, disks, tapes, printouts, etc., containing sensitive information from company locations.
+Data security often depends on physical security at data centers.
+This involves ensuring that unauthorized personnel is kept out.
+Additionally, authorized personnel cannot be allowed to remove servers, laptops, flash drives, disks, tapes, or printouts, containing sensitive information from company locations.
 Similarly, controls should be in place to guard against unauthorized personnel's viewing of sensitive information that is not needed in the discharge of their duties.

 Key aspects of network security that have an impact on data security are protections against hackers and the flooding of websites or networks.
-Both your in-house information technology group and your Internet service provider (ISP) must have appropriate countermeasures in place.
-This is also a matter of concern regarding web hosting and payment processing companies.
-All these outside vendors must demonstrate what protections they have.
+Both your in-house information technology group and your internet service provider (ISP) must have appropriate countermeasures in place.
+This is also a matter of concern for web hosting and payment processing companies.
+Outside vendors must demonstrate what protections they have in place.

-Again, the best practices that characterize your own company's own data networks, data centers, and data management are the same ones that you should confirm are in place at all outside vendors of data processing, payments processing, networking and website hosting services.
-Before entering into any contract with a third party provider, you should ascertain that it has the appropriate minimum certifications from independent outside bodies (as outlined above) and conduct your own due diligence, led either by your company's own information technology personnel with the appropriate credentials or by qualified outside consultants.
+Before entering into any contract with a third-party provider, ascertain that it has the appropriate minimum certifications from independent outside bodies and conduct your own due diligence, led either by your company's own information technology personnel with the appropriate credentials or by qualified outside consultants.

 As a final consideration, it is possible to purchase insurance against the costs associated with data security breaches.
-Such costs include the fines and penalties levied by credit card networks (such as Visa and MasterCard) for such failures, as well as the expenses that they impose on card issuers (mainly banks, credit unions and securities firms) for canceling credit and debit cards, issuing new ones and making card members whole due to breaches caused by your company, expenses that they thus will attempt to charge back to your company.
+These costs include the fines and penalties levied by credit card networks, such as Visa and MasterCard, as well as the expenses they impose on card issuers, such as banks and credit unions.

 Such insurance sometimes can be offered by payment processing firms, as well as being available from insurance companies directly.
-The fine print on such policies can be detailed, so buying such insurance requires a great deal of care.
+The fine print on these policies can be detailed, so buying this type of insurance requires a great deal of care.